Subgroup Fairness in Two-Sided Markets: Modelling fairness in two-sided markets

-In a two-sided market, the platform often make efforts to provide better services for end-users, although there might be some trade-off between both sides.
-We can define the terms Customer-Care and Worker-Care to distinguish the efforts invested in both sides.
-In the case of ride-sharing platforms, Customer-Care is directly set to be the sum of Customer-Utility, as in \eqref{equ:Customer-Care} and we always expect to maximise Customer-Care.
+In a two-sided market, the platform often makes efforts to provide better services for end-users, although there might be some trade-offs between both sides.
+We can define the terms Customer-Care and Worker-Care to distinguish the efforts invested on both sides.
+In the case of ride-sharing platforms, Customer-Care is set directly to be the sum of Customer-Utility, as in \eqref{equ:Customer-Care} and we always expect to maximise Customer-Care.

-\parindent0mm We have a detailed discussion of Worker-Care in the following text. \\[10pt] \parindent0mm \underline{Parity of Worker-Utility:} One would like to assure that for all pairs $(j_1, j_2)$ of workers, the difference in the accumulated utilities $U^{j_1}_t$, $U^{j_2}_t$ is as small as possible.
-However, to pursue superficial equality of worker utility regardless of the difference in active time does not reward hard work and technical excellence.
-Suppose a worker who works every day earns the same amount as the other worker who works one day in a week, this is unfair indeed.
-Hence, we would like to skip this notion. \parindent5mm \\[10pt] \parindent0mm \underline{Intra-fairness: Proportional Parity of Worker-Utility:} \parindent5mm Alternatively, the notion of Intra-fairness asks for proportional parity of Worker-Utility.
-One would like to assure that for all pairs $(j_1, j_2)$ of workers, the difference between the return rates ${U^{j_1}_t}/ {\Lambda^{j_1}_t}$ and ${U^{j_2}_t}/ {\Lambda^{j_2}_t}$ is as small as possible.
+\parindent0mm We have a detailed discussion of Worker-Care in the following text. \parindent5mm \\[10pt] \parindent0mm \underline{Intra-fairness: proportional parity of Worker-Utility:} \parindent5mm One would like to ensure that for all pairs $(j_1, j_2)$ of workers, the difference between the return rates ${U^{j_1}_t}/ {\Lambda^{j_1}_t}$ and ${U^{j_2}_t}/ {\Lambda^{j_2}_t}$ is as small as possible.
 The pairwise differences can be evaluated in a number of ways.
-A large family of such measures of inequality in a population, due to \cite{shorrocks1980class}, is known as the generalised entropy indices $\GE(\alpha),\alpha\in\mathbb{R}$.
+A large family of such measures of inequality in a population, due to \cite{shorrocks1980class}, is known as generalised entropy indices $\GE(\alpha),\alpha\in\mathbb{R}$.
 The earlier indices developed by \skipKeepInEightPage{theil1979measurement}{theil1979world} are special cases of $\GE(1),\GE(0)$ within this family.
-Another popular measure of inequality is the $\Gini$ index, for which we use we use the aggregate-value formulation of \cite{mookherjee1982decomposition}, instead of the formula from the World Bank \cite{milanovic2001decomposing}, which requires probability distribution of incomes or ranking of incomes.
+Another popular measure of inequality is the $\Gini$ index, for which we use the aggregate-value formulation of \cite{mookherjee1982decomposition}, instead of the formula from the World Bank \cite{milanovic2001decomposing}, which requires probability distribution of incomes or ranking of incomes.
 In addition, we also compare against another, linearised notion of proportional parity, which has been proposed by \cite{suhr2019two}.

-In general, we denote the term representing Intra-fairness till period $t\in \mathcal{T}^+$ by \bm{$\Intra_t$}, and define it case-wise:
+In general, we denote the term representing Intra-fairness till period $t\in \mathcal{T}$ by \textbf{$\Intra_t$}, and define it case-wise: